fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

 We evaluate the test set predictions using the following metrics:

-* *RMSE*: The root mean squared error of the predicted values of the returns.
+* The root mean squared error (*RMSE*) of the predicted values of the returns.

-* *MAE*: The mean absolute error of the predicted values of the returns.
+* The mean absolute error (*MAE*) of the predicted values of the returns.

-* *Accuracy*: The accuracy of the predicted signs of the returns.
+* The accuracy of the predicted signs of the returns.

-* *F1*: The F1 score of the predicted signs of the returns.
+* The F1 score of the predicted signs of the returns.

 .. code:: python